k98kurz/tapescript/readme.md

 - `ScriptLeaf` and `ScriptNode` classes
 - `create_script_tree_prioritized(...) -> ScriptNode`
 - `create_merklized_script_prioritized(...) -> tuple[Script, list[Script]]`,
   which uses `create_script_tree_prioritized` under the hood
+- `create_script_tree_balanced(...) -> ScriptNode`
+- `create_merklized_script_balanced(...) -> tuple[Script, list[Script]]`,
+  which uses `create_script_tree_balanced` under the hood

-The two functions accept a list of leaf scripts and produce an unbalanced tree that priotizes efficient execution of lowest index scripts at the expense of linearly increasing unlocking script size for higher index scripts.
-There are not currently any functions for producing a balanced tree, but the included `ScriptLeaf` and `ScriptNode` classes can be used to make any arbitrary tree:
+The `_prioritized` functions accept a list of leaf scripts and produce an unbalanced tree that priotizes efficient execution of lowest index scripts at the expense of linearly increasing unlocking script size for higher index scripts.
+The `_balanced` functions accept the same arguments but produce a balanced tree that gives all leaf executions identical Merkle proof overhead.

+Additionally, the `ScriptLeaf` and `ScriptNode` classes can be used to make arbitrary script tree structures.
+For example:

 ```python
 from tapescript import ScriptLeaf, ScriptNode